iPlantCollaborativeOpenSource/Advanced_iPlant/TOUR.rst

 Overview
 --------
-iPlant offers a set of APIs, known as the Agave APIs.
-They allow you scriptable access to:
+iPlant offers a set of Science APIs, built on the Agave platform, that allow you scriptable access to:

 * Use applications published by iPlant and your colleagues
 * Manage and use data in the iPlant Data Store